Don’t Look Now But Your AI Copy is Showing

 If you use ChatGPT or other AI platform long enough, you’ll begin to notice how often the same words are used over and over again.
 Some of the most common ones I’ve noticed are:

-These are a few of the words that have been deemed “safe” by Chat models and, therefore, find their way into almost every prompt result.
-Now that you know, start noticing how often they show up — you may even laugh out loud when you do!
+These words find their way into almost every prompt result.
+Once you start noticing how often they show up, you can’t unsee them.
+They are everywhere.

 Sign 2: Lack of personality